 One of the rockstars in this new wave of app-based diets is Noom.
 Although it has been called, “Weight Watchers for Millennials,” Noom might argue that it goes well beyond that.
 Their personalized wellness program was developed by psychologists and, “combines the power of technology with the empathy of real human coaches to deliver successful behavioral change.”

 So, does it work, and how much is it?
 I decided to join so that I could try their revolutionary

 diet “wellness” program myself.
 Here’s our Noom review:

 What Is Noom?

-Noom believes that health and wellness is a combination of both nutrition and behavioral change.
-They never mention the word “diet,” and believe that sustainable weight loss comes from, “learning to push past plateaus and tame temptations without starving or stressing out.”
+In fact, Noom never mentions the word “diet” on their website or app.
+Instead, they believe that sustainable weight loss comes from, “learning to push past plateaus and tame temptations without starving or stressing out.”

 The first message you’re greeted with on noom.com is, “Noom: Stop dieting.
 Get life-long results.”
 That pretty well captures their mission in 6 words, and is consistent with the recent trend in the industry to move away from the narrow goal of “weight loss” in favor of of “wellness.”